bangbangcon/bangbangcon.github.io/conduct.md

 **Harassment has no place at !!Con.**  This sounds obvious, but it’s important.
-There are almost limitless ways to harass people; an incomplete list might include harassment based on gender, sexual orientation, disability, physical appearance, body size, skin color, or religion.
+There are almost limitless ways to harass people; an incomplete list might include harassment based on gender, sexual orientation, disability, physical appearance, body size, skin color, or religion, as well as making predatory sexual advances on other attendees.
 Don’t do any of those things, and in any event, please be mindful of how you talk to and about other people at the conference.
 “Jokes” (or serious actions, for that matter) that serve to exclude people aren’t okay, either.

 Conversely, try to make an extra effort to **be kind and empathetic in how you act**.
 Here’s a few ways you can do that: